4.6 Settlement agreements and other awards

 Verification procedure

 Out of court settlements are less likely to use heads of damage.
-Generally in this case, a total figure is calculated in the settlement and the various heads of damage may not be broken down to their monetary components.
-If an award is made without specific reference to the heads of damage, it is necessary for the applicant/recipient, spouse and/or dependent to provide written verification from the lawyer or insurance company of the amounts sought for each head of damage in their original claim.
+Generally, in this case, a total figure is calculated in the settlement and the various heads of damage may not be broken down to their monetary components.
+If an award is made without specific reference to the heads of damage, it is necessary for the applicant/recipient, spouse and/or dependent to provide written verification from the lawyer or insurance company of the amounts for each head of damage.

 The proportion of the original claim that was made for pain and suffering can then be applied to the total amount of the award actually made.
 Where no other heads of damage were sought for loss of earnings, other income or employment, the whole amount of the award can be attributed to pain and suffering and expenses.

-The following particulars relating to the awards(s) are determined:
+The following particulars relating to the award(s) or settlement(s) are determined:

 - the amount(s)

-In some cases an amount may represent several awards.
-The amount and purpose of each award must be specified together with the name of the beneficiary.
+In some cases an amount may represent several types of compensation awards.
+The amount and purpose of each award must be specified together with the name of the recipient.

 The applicant or recipient must provide verification of the award by way of: